PiotrG1996/jetson-installation/README.md

 ## Setup

-- **Power Supply:** 🔌 The Jetson Nano can be powered via a micro USB power supply (5V, 2A, 10W max), sufficient for operating a keyboard, mouse, and a small camera.
-For scenarios involving Neural Networks and depth cameras, it is recommended to use the DC barrel jack (5V, 4A, 20W max) for enhanced stability.

-- **System Setup Comparison:** 🔍 This section outlines various combinations of Ubuntu and ROS2 tested with and without GUI, as well as with and without Docker.
-The goal was to identify a stable configuration that supports the latest ROS version and maximizes the performance of the Jetson Nano.

 ## System Setup Comparison

+### Power Supply

+- 🔌 **Micro USB Power Supply:** Provides 5V and up to 2A (10W maximum).
+This power configuration is adequate for basic peripherals such as a keyboard, mouse, and a small camera.
+- 🔋 **DC Barrel Jack Power Supply:** Provides 5V and up to 4A (20W maximum).
+This option is recommended for scenarios involving intensive tasks such as running Neural Networks or using depth cameras, as it ensures enhanced power stability and reliability.

+### Configuration Overview

+This section details various configurations of Ubuntu and ROS2, tested with and without a graphical user interface (GUI), as well as with and without Docker.
+The objective is to identify the most stable setup that supports the latest ROS version and optimizes the performance of the Jetson Nano.

-- 🖥️  **GUI Availability**  the "GUI" column indicates whether a graphical user interface (GUI) is present.
+- 🖥️ **GUI Availability:** The "GUI" column specifies whether a graphical user interface is present in the configuration.
 Configurations without a GUI were achieved by removing all GUI-related components.
-For guidance on removing the GUI, please refer to relevant tutorials.
+For instructions on how to remove the GUI, refer to relevant tutorials.

-- 📊 **Idle RAM** measurements are provided to assess the maximum size of Neural Network models that can be loaded onto the device.
+- 📊 **Idle RAM:** Measurements are provided to evaluate the maximum size of Neural Network models that can be accommodated on the device.

-- 🐳 **Docker Configurations** in Docker-enabled setups, Idle RAM was measured while the base ROS Docker image was running.
+- 🐳 **Docker Configurations:** In setups utilizing Docker, Idle RAM was measured while the base ROS Docker image was operational.

-- ⚙️ **Overclocking Settings**  only the default overclocking settings were applied in the tests.
-For further customization, refer to the [overclocking guide](https://qengineering.eu/overclocking-the-jetson-nano.html).
+- ⚙️ **Overclocking Settings:** Tests were conducted with the default overclocking settings.
+For information on customizing overclocking settings, please consult the [overclocking guide](https://qengineering.eu/overclocking-the-jetson-nano.html).

 - Docker ROS-Humble-ROS-Base can be installed with the following command: